 All of the binding votes that are cast are to be ‘agree’ and there can be no ‘disagree’ votes or vetoes (binding ‘block’ votes)

 In very specific cases a "vote by majority" may be declared.
 This means that each credit holder gets 1 vote per Historical Credit.
-In such cases, those with the most historical credits can apply more weigh to their vote, proportional to their historical credit total.
+In such cases, those with the most historical credits can apply more weight to their vote, proportional to their historical credit total.

-- Blocked proposals with no resolution: In this case those with the most historical credits will have more influence.
+- Blocked proposals with no resolution: In this case, those with the most historical credits will have more influence.

 - Blocked Proposals specific to one work circle: Here those who have more credits tied to specific circles (and who will be expected to carry through the outcome of the decision) can use their circle-specific credits.